Gore: Ultimate Soldier: Reception

 The game received "mixed" reviews according to the review aggregation website Metacritic.
 GameSpot highlighted the exploding power-ups and their anti-camping effect on gameplay, but otherwise rated it as an average old-school shooter.
 The game was also praised by Greek magazine PC Master in 2003 which called it a "great old school shooter".

-Gore sold 60,000 copies according to 4D Rulers' website.
+Gore sold 60,000 units according to 4D Rulers' website.

 Special Edition

 On July 4, 2008, Gore: Special Edition was released to the public for free.
 The special edition includes graphical and gameplay tweaks.